ram111222/about-me/README.md

-# about-me
+# About me
-hello my name is ram or Ryanm
+Hello my name is RAM
-i ab a novice javascript coder ready to go to the community to help with my bots i have known js for 1 year and i am tired of having my bot err out i hope this community can help thank you
+I currently are coding in PY JS Java And Html/css
+I have been coding for over a year by PY is reletively new to me.
+Feel free to contact me anytime with any inquerys Tamilee69@gmail.com OR Discord: Ram2
+Thank you have a great day